Lynne Rienner Publishers Logo

 ABOUT THE AUTHOR

 Neclâ Tschirgi is professor of practice, human security, and peacebuilding at the Joan B. Kroc School of Peace Studies, University of San Diego.
-Michael S. Lund is senior associate, conflict and peacebuilding at Management Systems International, Inc. Francesco Mancini is deputy director of studies at the International Peace Institute.
+Michael S. Lund is senior associate, conflict and peacebuilding, at Management Systems International.
+Francesco Mancini is director of research at the International Peace Institute.

 CONTENTS